Honorable Four Price, Chair, House Committee on Public Health

 Ursula Parks, Director, Legislative Budget Board

-HB810 by Parker (Relating to the provision of certain investigational stem cell treatments to patients with certain severe chronic diseases or terminal illnesses and regulating the possession, use, and transfer of adult stem cells; creating a criminal offense.), Committee Report 1st House, Substituted
+HB810 by Parker (Relating to the provision of certain investigational stem cell treatments to patients with certain severe chronic diseases or terminal illnesses.), As Introduced

 No significant fiscal implication to the State is anticipated.

 The bill would amend Health and Safety Code Chapter 1003 to require the Health and Human Services Commission to adopt rules designating medical conditions that are recognized to be a severe chronic disease or a terminal illness.
 The bill would allow patients with such medical conditions to access and use investigational stem cell treatment if certain requirements have been met.
-The bill also would amend Penal Code Chapter 48 to make it a Class A misdemeanor to sell or transfer adult stem cells, with exemptions under certain scenarios.
-The bill would take effect September 1, 2017.
+The bill would take effect immediately upon receiving a two-thirds majority vote in each house.
+Otherwise, the bill would take effect September 1, 2017.

 According to the Health and Human Services Commission and the Texas Medical Board, duties and responsibilities associated with implementing the provisions of the bill could be accomplished by utilizing existing resources.